-When Companies Fail to Scale: Why Small-to-Medium Businesses Are The Most Affected By Tribal Knowledge
+When Companies Fail to Scale: Why Small-to-Medium Businesses Are The Most Affected

 If hearing all of this immediately recalls images of enormous, labyrinthine organizations that have become so vast that the right hand rarely knows what the left is doing, it would be hard to blame you.
 It can be surprising to learn that it's small-to-mid sized businesses (SMBs) are the most likely to have issues with tribal knowledge.
 The truth is, if you aren't sure what to look for, nascent companies and businesses that are just starting to scale are almost guaranteed to have it baked right in.

 The same qualities that are required for helming an SMB tend to leave scrappy start-ups and growing family empires vulnerable to the gatekeeping, bottlenecking and accounting processes that live in murky gray boxes tribal knowledge tends to create: the willingness to wear many hats; the resourcefulness and the need to "make it work, no matter what", for instance.
 By necessity, SMBs build upon a foundation that favors the ability to learn as you go.
 Even Facebook's early motto reflects that – remember "Move Fast and Break Things?"

 But when those same companies have found stable footing and begin to see their first employees depart and welcome fresh talent or see themselves in a position where rapid growth that can accommodate at-scale functionality is critical, they get a crash course in tribal knowledge.